Roger-McCoy/discord-bot-bmo/readme.txt

-This file contains various notes I've made during creation and upkeep of this bot.
+This file contains various notes I've made during the creation and upkeep of this bot.
 It's not a typical user readme file.

 // ---- Roger McCoy.